 Off I went, past the gorse which was warmed by the sun and smelled all coconutty…

 This is as far as I normally dare, just to this first chunk of wall…

 And then up the wee path for a peek at the shore beyond.

-But with no gusts of wind to blast me off the edge, on I marched (or tentatively crept, to be more accurate).
+But with no gusts of wind to blast me off the edge, on I marched (or tentatively crept, as is more accurate).

 Look at those craggy walls!